 Another advantage of going to an alcohol rehab is their ability to help you find sober living homes once you get out.
 Sometimes it's best for people not to jump right back into their old lives, but to transition a little bit more slowly by living with other sober people.

 When I first tried to get sober, it was hard because I didn't go to rehab.
 I never really got any time away from my life.
 I had to deal with everything around me and staying sober, with no time off to work on my problems.
 I know that once you leave rehab, you have to go back to your life and there are problems to deal with.
-However, I know that when I relapsed and went to rehab, it was easier to stay sober.
+However, I know that when I relapsed and went to rehab, it was easier to stay sober after spending time in rehab and a sober living house.

 Of course, you can find sober living homes on your own.
 You don't have to go to a rehab first.
 It just makes the process and the transition a lot easier if you have professional help.